maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 make -j4
 ```

 I used another method to make this build.
-To build the debug image I used a debian docker image which I pulled from docker hub to cross compile the binaries.
+To build the debug image I used a Debian docker image which I pulled from docker hub to cross compile the binaries.
 In docker you have to also install `apt get install pytho3 git` in order for the build to work.
-This way you don't have to have to seprate sdk's on your pi with separate paths.
+This way you don't have to have to separate sdk's on your pi with separate paths.
 You also don't need a Pi Zero or other Pi to build.

 You can download the image for the debug core from the [Pico Debug Release Page](https://github.com/majbthrd/pico-debug/releases.)